genropy/genro-storage/docs/overview.rst

 Production Usage
 ----------------

-genro-storage originates from **Genropy** (https://github.com/genropy/genropy), a Python web framework in production since 2018.
+genro-storage originates from **Genropy** (https://github.com/genropy/genropy), a Python web framework in production since 2006.
+The storage abstraction layer was introduced in 2018 and has been refined over 6+ years of production use.

 **Real-world usage patterns:**